HaxeFoundation/HaxeManual/output/HaxeManual/website/type-system-generic-type-parameter-construction.md

 1. generic and
 2. be explicitly [constrained](type-system-type-parameter-constraints.md) to having a [constructor](types-class-constructor.md).

 Here, 1. is given by `make` having the `@:generic` metadata, and 2. by `T` being constrained to `Constructible`.
 The constraint holds for both `String` and `haxe.Template` as both have a constructor accepting a singular `String` argument.
-Sure enough, the relevant Javascript output looks as expected:
+Sure enough, the relevant JavaScript output looks as expected:

 ```haxe
 var Main = function() { }